Vasilis Raptis

 PhD:

-My project aims to uncover the complex nature of delirium’s pathophysiology, by incorporating large-scale molecular data (genomic, proteomic, metabolomic) for the discovery and validation of delirium biological risk factors.
+My project aims to uncover the complex nature of delirium’s pathophysiology, by incorporating large-scale molecular data (genomic, proteomic, epigenomic) for the discovery and validation of delirium biological risk factors.
 Better characterisation of such factors can pave the way for personalised medicine efforts to predict, prevent and treat delirium.

 Conference details

-• Raptis, V., Bhak, Y., Cannings, T. I., MacLullich, A. M. J., & Tenesa, A. (2024).
+• Raptis, V., Bhak, Y., Cannings, T. I., MacLullich, A. M. J., & Tenesa, A. (2025).
 Dissecting the genetic and proteomic risk factors for delirium.
-MedRxiv, 2024.10.11.24315324. https://doi.org/10.1101/2024.10.11.24315324
+Nature Aging, 6(1), 235–251. doi: 10.1038/s43587-025-01018-6

 • Raptis, V., Mullin, D., Syed, S., Deary, I. J., Cox, S. R., Russ, T. C., & Luciano, M. (2024).
-Interplay between polygenic effects and polypharmacy on dementia: An investigation in an elderly Scottish cohort.
-MedRxiv, 2024.11.01.24316584. https://doi.org/10.1101/2024.11.01.24316584
+Interplay between polygenic effects and polypharmacy on dementia.
+MedRxiv, 2024.11.01.24316584. doi: 10.1101/2024.11.01.24316584